“I can’t believe our church isn’t requiring everyone to wear a mask!”

 Several of your close friends read your post, decide to take up your offense, and leave with you—letting their disgust and anger be known.
 Several other friends—the ones who disagree with you—are disgusted by your abrasive Facebook post and unfriend you.

 See how disgust divides?
 A tone of disgust shuts down conversations, cancels productive collaboration, and separates friendships that took years to build.
 Why?
 Because disgust is rude and demeaning; it drives wedges into relationships.
-The last thing someone wants to do—after you’ve just reacted in disgust toward her—is invite you out for lunch to continue the conversation.
+The last thing someone wants to do—after I’ve just reacted in disgust toward her—is invite me out for lunch to continue the conversation.

 2) Disgust triggers more disgust.